 If you are filing for Social Security disability benefits as a result of Glioblastoma Multiforme, make sure that your medical file includes a complete report of the biopsy and any other tests which were used to make the diagnosis.

 Many claimants find it helpful to have a Social Security disability attorney review their case for them.
-Because getting the claim right can make the difference between a compassionate allowance and a short wait to start collecting Social Security disability benefits and the prospect of facing the appeals process, most people find it worthwhile to have an expert handle filing the claim.
+Because getting the claim right can make the difference between a compassionate allowance and a short wait to start collecting Social Security disability benefits and the prospect of facing the appeals process, most people find it worthwhile to have an attorney handle filing the claim.

 Your Glioblastoma Multiforme Social Security Disability Case